 Due to the relatively simple structure of the company and its current operations a simplified version of the Risk Oversight and Management Policy has been adopted.
 The policy is available under the in Corporate Governance in the investor section of the company's website.

 Additionally, the CEO and CFO provide a statement to the board detailed under Principle 4: Safeguarding the integrity of financial reporting.

-Principal 8: Encourage performance
+Principal 8: Remunerate fairly and responsibly